AM&A's: History

 The company was founded in 1867, as Adam, Meldrum & Whiting, at 308-310 Main Street.
 Co-founder Robert Borthwick Adam, was a brother of the founder of J. N. Adam & Co.
 In 1876, William Anderson joined the company after Whiting departed and it was renamed Adam, Meldrum & Anderson.
 In 1886, the company pioneered the use of electricity at a commercial enterprise in Buffalo with the installation of a Westinghouse generator.
 The company incorporated in 1892.
 In 1896, it joined the Syndicate Trading Company, a retail joint purchasing company based in New York City.
 From 1925 to 1956, it operated the Adam, Meldrum & Anderson State Bank, which merged with M&T Bank.
-In 1942, Robert Adam III, grandson of the founder, became president and served in that capacity until 1980; then serving as chief executive officer until his death in 1993.
+In 1942, Robert Adam III, grandson of the founder, was president from 1942 to 1980; and then chief executive officer until his death in 1993.
 The chain was purchased by The Bon-Ton Stores Inc. in 1994.